 Getting Circumcised at Your Age

 We are often asked; “Am I too old to get circumcised?” and the answer is pretty much always “no”.
-Men and youth of all ages have the surgery in our adult circumcision clinic.
+Men and youth of all ages have the surgery in our adult circumcision clinics.
 You can also find additional information regarding circumcision for babies, boys and teens on dedicated pages on this website.

 Our team is available after the procedure as required to answer your questions and to react quickly in the unlikely event that there are any problems.

-Before Adult Circumcision at our Clinic
+Before Adult Circumcision with Gentle Procedures

 The morning of your circumcision we recommend that you avoid coffee and other caffeinated beverages or stimulants.
 It is best if you are both physically and mentally calm.
 Bring your headphones and listen to your favourite relaxing music on your phone or other small music player during the surgery.